 Jiangsu launched 5 tourist routes to explore winter in Charm of Jiangsu

 NANJING, China, Jan.
-26, 2022 /PRNewswire/ -- With the coming of the Beijing Winter Olympics, Jiangsu has launched 5 tourist routes with Jiangnan characteristics during the period of the Spring Festival.
+26, 2022 /PRNewswire/ -- In January 2022, with the coming of the Beijing Winter Olympics, Jiangsu has launched 5 tourist routes with Jiangnan characteristics during the period of the Spring Festival.
 Here, people can find the perfect experience between winter sports, hot springs, beautiful scenery, food and folk customs.
 Jiangsu welcomes the world tourists to feel the Charm of Jiangsu in winter in 5 different ways, according to the Jiangsu Provincial Department of Culture and Tourism.

-There is an area of 1,800 square meters of ice with an Olympic standard in Suzhou Industrial Park.
-It is the champion ice rink of Suzhou Center, a member of The Chinese Skating Association (CSA), The Chinese Ice Hockey Association (CIHA) and Ice Skating Institute of Asia (ISI) and a designated venue for the national figure skating grade test.
-This place has witnessed the growth of many "ice dancers", promoting the ice and snow movement to boil in "Charm of Jiangsu".
+Nanjing once held the 2014 Youth Olympic Games, which means it is also an Olympic city.
+Nanjing Olympic Sports Center's Ice Sports Club is about 5 kilometers away from Nanjing South Railway Station, and it has a professional training ground for short-track speed skating and figure skating.
+The ice surface of 1,800 square meters can accurately adjust the ice temperature and hardness according to different sports requirements to meet the needs of ice hockey, curling, figure skating, short-track speed skating and other ice sports.

-On the other side of Suzhou, there is a hot spring hotel that perfectly combines "Charm of Jiangsu" temperament with Thai style - Dusit Thani Wellness Resort.
-The water comes from natural geothermal hot springs more than 1,000 meters underground.
-In addition to soaking in hot springs, there are unforgettable Thai SPA, Thai cuisine, and stunning views of the twilight mountains.
+20 kilometers to the east of the Olympic Sports Center, it is Tangshan Hot Spring which has obtained the international double certification of hot spring water quality in Europe and Japan.
+Ruralation Museum Hotel, Tangshan and Banyan Tree Nanjing Garden Expo are hot spring hotels that have attracted much attention in the industry since they opened in the past two years.
+Both hotels are built on steep cliffs.
+It is extremely pleasant to soak in the hot spring in the hot spring pool in the guest room in winter and enjoy the stars.

-In Wuxi, another corner of Lake Taihu, Sunac Snow World has introduced the ski resort into a bustling shopping mall, and more than 20 large-scale refrigeration equipment have turned it into a snow-covered world in white, transplanting Nordic ice and snow resorts to the south of the Yangtze River in China, allowing more families to participate in winter sports as easily as shopping in the mall.
+Changzhou Tianmu Lake Resort is also an area with concentrated resources of high-quality hot spring hotels in Jiangsu.
+It is about 14 kilometers away from Liyang Station, and it takes only 30 minutes to take high-speed railway from Nanjing to Liyang.
+The Tianmu Lake Spring & Spa hotel in Liyang is located on the bank of Tianmu Lake.
+The hotel's colorful hot spring pool is like a colorful gem embedded in the hillside and lying in a hot spring pool.
+Liyang Yushui Hidden Villa sits on a unique land of valleys.
+Soaking in hot springs, with broad field of vision, visitors have a panoramic view of the sea of clouds and mountains.
+Tianmu Lake Fish Head Soup is a winter delicacy that cannot be missed here.
+Tianmu Lake is filtered by mountain vegetation around Tianmu Lake, so the water of Tianmu Lake is clear and sweet, and the meat of fish growing in the water is delicious.

-After a sweltering skiing, visitors can soak in the warm hot spring to relieve the fatigue of skiing.
-In Wuxi Yixing Futao Hot Spring Hotel, visitors can enjoy the beautiful scenery of Yangxian Lake while soaking in the hot spring.
-The hotel is only 6 kilometers away from the famous Yixing Bamboo Sea Scenic Spot in Wuxi.
-It spans Jiangsu, Zhejiang, and Anhui provinces with an area of about 15,000 hectares.
-Bamboo is evergreen all the year round, and the bamboo sea after snow is green and white, full of artistic conception.
+70 kilometers north from Tianmu Lake Resort, it is the Maoshan Resort.
+The Oriental Salt Lake Resort with the theme of "Taoism" is located here.
+In the scenic area designed according to the "gossip", people can travel and live, as well as street entertainers, folk juggling and other folk performances to enjoy.
+The architectural style of the scenic spot is the classical Chinese style of 1,600 years ago, which is very rare in modern scenic spots in China.
+Especially after Lesser Snow, the scenic spot is even more mysterious against the lights.

-Snowflakes cover the ice and snow sites in Jiangsu with a "silver suit"; the hot pot is steaming, and the smell goes straight to the nostrils; the white smoke curls up and the hot springs are full of joy.
-With the coming of the Winter Olympic Games and the love of ice and snow, welcome to open another kind of "Charm of Jiangsu" in more ways.
+Snowflakes cover the winter sites in Jiangsu with a "silver suit"; the hot pot is steaming and the smell goes straight to the nostrils; the white smoke curls up and the hot springs are full of joy.
+With the coming of the Winter Olympic Games and the love of winter, welcome to open another kind of "Charm of Jiangsu" in more ways.

 Image Attachments Links: